 The value of the prizes was never more than £250 at the start, and Terry was able to scoff at them.
 “I don’t want them to be any good,” he said.
 “That would mean us all having to concentrate”.

 Terry had some influence over the panellists.
 The seating arrangement went like this.
 Front row: a strong character in the middle flanked on his right by a pretty actress and on his left – in the ‘idiot seat’ – usually a dumb blonde.
 Back row: a comedienne in the middle, and on her right a witty but less dominant funny man, and on her left a personality such as Patrick Moore.

 Many celebrities found the show more difficult than it looked.
 Tracey Ullman hated being on – she was expected to be funny but was terrified – and Paul Daniels was accused of hogging the show.

 Wogan believed that Lorraine Chase, Freddie Starr and Kenny Everett (who once produced a packet of Spanish peanuts called ‘Bum’ in the middle of a question) helped the show take off.

-Terry had won the best prize going in British television during his five years there.
+Terry had won the best prize going on British television during his five years there.
 He never looked back.

-Les Dawson took over in 1984, began kissing the women contestants and stepped up the jokes about the prizes.
+Les Dawson took over in 1984, ceremonially breaking the wand microphone on his first appearance.
+He began kissing the women contestants and stepped up the jokes about the prizes.
 Many deserved it.

 The show was revived for a Christmas special in 1997, with Lily Savage (Paul O’Grady) at the helm.
 A series followed in 1998, and a year later the title was changed to Lily Savage’s Blankety Blank.
 The programme moved to ITV in 2001.